 Use the dashboards feature to create a custom view of data from one or more apps, consolidating important information for your app users.
-You can create multiple dashboards and configure each to display just the data you want to show.
+You can create multiple dashboards tabs and configure each to display just the data you want to show.
 Note that dashboards are different from home pages, which provide an overview of a single app.

 Creating a new dashboard